refayathaque/azure-104-notes/README.md

 - Network Watcher - _Regional_ service that enables you to monitor & diagnose conditions at the network scenario level - You need to enable it for your specific region
   - **Use case:** You can verify rules set up in NSGs by performing the "IP flow verify", where you can simulate traffic in & out of a VM & see if the remote/local IP/port combination is being allowed to flow
   - IP flow verify
-    - Useful in confirming if a rule in a NSG is blocking ingress or egress traffic to or from a VM
+    - Useful in confirming if a _rule in a NSG is blocking ingress or egress traffic_ to or from a VM
     - Helps administrators quickly diagnose connectivity issues from or to the internet & from or to the on-premises environment
   - Variable packet capture
-    - Allows you to create packet capture sessions to track traffic to & from a VM - Useful if there is a requirement to inspect all network traffic between VMs for a specific duration
+    - Allows you to create packet capture sessions to _track traffic to & from a VM_ - Useful if there is a requirement to inspect all network traffic between VMs for a specific duration
-    - Uses include gathering network statistics, gaining information on network intrusions, to debug client-server communications, & more
+    - Uses include _gathering network statistics, gaining information on network intrusions, to debug client-server communications_, & more
   - Connection monitor
     - Use case: Find out if there is outbound connectivity between an Azure VM & an external host
-    - Checks that connections work between Azure resources.
-Use this tool to check that 2 VMs can communicate if you want them to.
+    - Checks that _connections work between Azure resources._ Use this tool to check that 2 VMs can communicate if you want them to.
 Also measures latency between the resources
 - The necessary peering connections have been created between vnetwork1 & vnetwork2.
 The firewalls on the virtual machines have been modified to allow ICMP traffic.
 But traffic does not seem to flow between the virtual machines when the ping request is made.
 Which of the following can be used to diagnose the issue? _The issue could be due to the security groups.
 You can diagnose the issue using IP Flow Verify._
-- To analyze traffic, you need to have an existing network watcher, or enable a network watcher in each region that you have NSGs that you want to analyze traffic for.
+- To analyze traffic, you need to have an existing Network Watcher, or enable a Network Watcher in each region that you have NSGs that you want to analyze traffic for.
   - If you want it to record all the successful & failed connection attempts to a VM, do these things:
     - Register the _Microsoft.Insights_ resource provider
     - Create a storage account